catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 following:

 - Your :ref:`OpenStack CLI<command-line-interface>` set up.
-- You must have :ref:`Sourced an openRC file<configuring-the-cli>` on your current command line environment
+- You must have :ref:`Sourced an OpenRC file<configuring-the-cli>` on your current command line environment
 - You must have installed the `python trove-client tools
   <https://pypi.org/project/python-troveclient/5.1.1/>`_.